Daniel Tirona

-Daniel Tirona y Tria (July 22, 1864 — September 2, 1939) was a Filipino politician.
+Daniel Tría Tirona y Mata (July 22, 1864 — September 2, 1939) was a Filipino politician.
 He became infamous for causing divisions within the Philippine revolutionary movement and for insulting and maligning Andres Bonifacio during the Tejeros Convention in 1897.

 Biography

 Early life

 Tirona was born in the town of Cavite el Viejo (i.e., Kawit) in Cavite.
-He had an elder brother, Candido Tria Tirona.
+He had an elder brother, Candido Tirona.
 He was married four times, widowed thrice and had three children.
 He worked as a schoolteacher.
 He obtained a Bachelor of Arts degree from the Colegio de San Juan de Letran and studied law in the University of Santo Tomas.

 Katipunan

 He and his elder brother Candido were members of the Katipunan, a secret society founded in 1892 by Andrés Bonifacio and others.
 The Katipunan sought independence from Spain through armed revolt.
 The Tironas were leading members of the Magdalo, one of two chapters of the Katipunan in Cavite, the other being the Magdiwang.
 They were close associates of Emilio Aguinaldo, mayor of Cavite el Viejo and the most prominent Magdalo leader.